zhullyb/monyhar/monyhar/docs/clang_tool_refactoring.md

 ### Why not RefactoringTool?
-While clang has a [`clang::tooling::RefactoringTool`](http://clang.llvm.org/doxygen/classclang_1_1tooling_1_1RefactoringTool.html) to automatically apply the generated replacements and save the results, it doesn't work well for Chromium:
+While clang has a [`clang::tooling::RefactoringTool`](http://clang.llvm.org/doxygen/classclang_1_1tooling_1_1RefactoringTool.html) to automatically apply the generated replacements and save the results, it doesn't work well for Monyhar:

 *   Clang tools run actions serially, so run time scales poorly to tens of thousands of files.